 Keeping your catch:

 There are new (as of 2018) regulations with respect to bass, which are as follows:

 * Minimum size remains at 42cm

-The WFSA recommended minimum size for bass is 45cm so the new legal limit is closer to that.
-I would also encourage the release of any larger bass over 6-7lbs as these are the core breeding stock (in any case the smaller fish make better eating).
-Rays, being slow to grow and to breed, need to be returned.
+As to other species, rays, being slow to grow and to breed, need to be returned.
 Some other rare species are protected by law, like the shads and monkfish, although both are exceedingly unlikely captures.
 For all other species, minimum legal sizes are to be adhered to at all times and I'll have a tape-measure and list in my tackle-box to keep things lawful.

 We all know that fish stocks are not what they were.
 However, anglers can do their bit to help.
 Two things in particular are important: firstly we do our best to avoid catching juveniles of the species we are fishing for by upping the bait size.
 Secondly, in the specific case of mackerel we only fish for what we need: the very act of landing and handling then returning them will lead within hours to their death.
 Only catch as many mackerel as you can eat/freeze down for bait, then fish for something else instead.